PatLitig.ai (forthcoming AI-related & AI-based work on patent litigation)

 - Experts too: Judge Strikes Part of Anthropic (Claude.AI) Expert’s Declaration, Because of Uncaught AI Hallucination in Part of Citation (the AI chatbot front-end to this web site reminds me that there is discussion elsewhere on this site of ways experts might responsibly use AI-generated material in expert reports — TODO: umm, where?)

-- Possible use of AI (given uncharacteristically flowery language) in attorney’s apology for using AI — hilarious AboveTheLaw article: Lawyer Cites AI Hallucinations, Responds With Pretentious Meditation On Nature Of Being (though falsely characterizing it as “going all Camus” — a horrible slur against the author of The Stranger and The Plague — when brief says e.g. “Your Honor, in the ancient libraries of Ashurbanipal, scribes carried their stylus as both tool and sacred trust—understanding that every mark upon clay would endure long beyond their mortal span”)
+- Possible use of AI (given uncharacteristically flowery language) in attorney’s apology for using AI — hilarious AboveTheLaw article: Lawyer Cites AI Hallucinations, Responds With Pretentious Meditation On Nature Of Being (but falsely characterizing it as “going all Camus” — a horrible slur against the author of The Stranger and The Plague — given that brief says e.g. “Your Honor, in the ancient libraries of Ashurbanipal, scribes carried their stylus as both tool and sacred trust—understanding that every mark upon clay would endure long beyond their mortal span”)

 - News re: attorneys & AI hallucinations